ggiamarchi/vagrant-openstack-provider/README.md

 ...
 ```

-Of course prior to doing this, you'll need to obtain an Openstack-compatible
+Of course prior to doing this, you'll need to obtain an OpenStack-compatible
 box file for Vagrant.

 ## Quick Start